uchicago-cs/cmsc23300/website/projects.rst

 Project 1: chirc
 ~~~~~~~~~~~~~~~~

+.. admonition:: WARNING: Project 1 has not yet been updated for Winter 2018!

+   You can find here the links to the project specification, and other resources,
+   exactly as they were assigned in 2017.
+You may find them useful to get a sense
+   of what the project will involve, but **DO NOT** work on this project until
+   we tell you to do so, as the project specification may change.

 In this project, you will implement a simple Internet Relay Chat (IRC)
 server called chirc.
 This project has three goals: